On an extremal problem for locally sparse multigraphs: Introduction

 Our arguments builds on a similar dichotomy: we pick a vertex $x$, and consider the set $Y$ of vertices sending edges of multiplicity $a+1$ to $x$.
 If the product of edge multiplicities in $Y$ is not much larger than if $Y$ had the $(2r, \Sigma_{r,1}(a, 2r))$ property, then we use optimisation arguments to show that that $G$ contains a vertex with low product-degree (Lemma~\ref{lemma: if a+1 neighbourhoods are sparse, done}).
 On the other hand, if the product of edge multiplicities in $Y$ is larger than this, then we show by a different argument that we can find certain `good' $r$-partite structures in $Y$, which can then be used to show that $G$ contains a vertex with low product-degree (Lemma~\ref{lemma: if contain good Kr structure, then done}).
 The bulk of the work of the paper is showing these `good' $r$-partite structures can indeed be found.
 This requires some careful structural analysis and some weighted geometric averaging arguments that together form the paper's main technical innovations on previous work.

-Our paper overcomes one of the two main challenges towards the proof of Conjecture~\ref{conjecture: main conjecture} (the other, harder one being the case $d=2$).
+Our paper overcomes one of the two main challenges towards a proof of Conjecture~\ref{conjecture: main conjecture} (the other, harder one being the case $d\geq 2$ where the conjectured extremal examples feature a broader range of edge multiplicities).
 We suspect large parts of the proof framework we have developed in this paper may be helpful in tackling the general case of Conjecture~\ref{conjecture: main conjecture}, so we have taken some care to present it in a modular fashion, and in particular to prove general forms of our key lemmas.

 The paper is structured as follows.
 In the next subsection, we gather some useful notation.
-In \textbf{Section~\ref{section: preliminaries, props of near extremal multigraphs}}, we show that in investigations of Conjecture~\ref{conjecture: main conjecture} we can restrict our attention to multigraphs $G$ with a much more favourable structure (Proposition~\ref{prop: reducing to good graphs with clique decompositions}).
+In \textbf{Section~\ref{section: preliminaries, props of near extremal multigraphs}}, we show that in investigations of Conjecture~\ref{conjecture: main conjecture} we can restrict our attention to multigraphs $G$ with a much more favourable structure (Proposition~\ref{prop: degree removal final form}).
 In \textbf{Section~\ref{section: optimisation in neighbourhoods}} we prove some very general optimisation lemmas, in particular Lemmas~\ref{lemma: if a+1 neighbourhoods are sparse, done} and~\ref{lemma: if contain good Kr structure, then done} alluded to above.
 Finally in \textbf{Section~\ref{section: finding r-partite}} we leave the general setting and specialise to the cases $(s,q)= \left(2r+2, \Sigma_{r+1,1}(2r+2)\right)$; we establish the existence of `good' $r$-partite structures (or low product-degree vertices) in this section, completing the proof of Theorem~\ref{theorem: d=1 asymptotic}.
 We end the paper in \textbf{Section~\ref{section: other questions and conjectures}} with some remarks on further questions, open problems and future directions for work on the Mubayi--Terry problem.